 - Impact on ED operations

 - Funding for IRB review

 - The EMRC will either approve the study or request changes.
-If approved, a letter will be provided to the study team.
+If approved, the signed feasibility letter will be provided to the study team.
 This letter must be submitted with the IRB application.

 A well-structured protocol helps the EMRC efficiently review the study, the IRB efficiently review the study, and the research team ensure reliable and rigorous methods.
 The UW Health Sciences IRB has guidance for investigators, including a new Investigator Manual, and it is recommended that you review the numerous resources on their website.